 ENGL 007 FOUNDATIONAL WRITING

-Foundational writing is a non-credit bearing course designed to prepare students for the successful completion of the two-course writing sequence required for the Core.
+Foundational Writing is designed to prepare students for the successful completion of the two-course writing sequence required for the Core.
 In addition to helping students improve their basic reading, writing, and critical thinking skills, ENGL 007 is designed to help students master the grammatical, syntactical, and organizational skills they will need to succeed in the Core writing program.
 A grade of C or better is required for students to pass this course and register for Writing in Context I. (Only for students who enter the college beginning in the fall of 2012.)
-0 credits
+1 credit

 The second of the required two-course sequence in writing, Writing in Context II, builds on the skills learned in ENGL 110 by providing students with the writing, critical-thinking, information literacy, and research skills necessary for success in college and in the professional world.
 The emphasis is on analysis, argument, and research.
 Students must pass this course with a grade of C or better.